Superbition/Celestte-Docs/docs/using_voltis/views.md

 ### method

 As HTML forms cannot send `PUT`, `PATCH` or `DELETE` requests, you must add a special hidden field called `http_method` with the intended HTTP verb.
-Polyel provides you with the `@method` view directive to make this easy and quick:
+Voltis provides you with the `@method` view directive to make this easy and quick:

 ```
 <form action="/profile/update" method="POST">